behaack/SimpleFormManager/README.md

         v-if="(!fm.fields.newPassword.isValid && fm.fields.newPassword.touched)

-    Or enable/disable the submit button:
+    And is used to enable/disable the submit button:

         :disabled="!(fm.form.isDirty && fm.form.isValid)"